Mattlister/FilmDBMain/README.md

 * I ran my code through validators on a regular basis such as the [W3CValidator](https://validator.w3.org/) and through [PEP8](http://pep8online.com/)

+* My toolbar and header cause issues and won't line up properly causing some issues on smaller devices.
+Many CSS changes made as testing but unable to resolve.

 ### Deployment